lmitechnologies/LMI_AI_Solutions/classifiers/yolov8_cls/README.md

 ## Train the model
-To train the model, we need to create a hyperparameter yaml file and a docker-compose file.
+To train the model, we need to create a hyperparameter file and a docker-compose file.

 ### Create a hyperparameter file
 Crete a file `./config/2023-07-19_train.yaml`.
 Below shows an example of training a **small-size yolov8 classification model** with the image size of 224x224.
 If the training images are square, set `rect` to `False`.